upperlinecode/intro-to-swift/day-6/username-generator-walkthrough.md

 </p>

 ####Bonus Tasks
+- Add constraints so the labels, text fields, and buttons stay aligned in different simulations.
 - Add additional text fields so that the user can include more personal information in the username.
 - Randomize the number that is added to the end of the username.
 - Capitalize random letters in the username